 The purpose of this document is to outline situations in which ensuring conformance of websites and applications might present a challenge for content providers, despite best intentions and efforts.
 The intent of this document is to help form a shared understanding of such situations, to contribute to the development of accessibility resources.
 These resources could include:

-Technical standards for accessibility, such as W3C Accessibility Guidelines (WCAG) 3.0 and Authoring Tool Accessiiblity Guidelines (ATAG) 2.0
+Technical standards for accessibility, such as W3C Accessibility Guidelines (WCAG) 3.0 and Authoring Tool Accessibility Guidelines (ATAG) 2.0

 Accompanying technical guidance, such as Understanding WCAG 2 , Techniques for WCAG 2, and similar resources being considered for WCAG 3